-Jeremy Attie joined the New York Compensation Insurance Rating Board as President-Elect in late February of 2016, and assumed the position of President and CEO on July 1, 2016.
-Prior to joining the Rating Board, Mr. Attie served in the Office of the New York State Governor from 2012 to 2016, as Assistant Counsel to the Governor for Labor and Financial Services, and as Assistant Secretary for Civil Rights.
-Throughout his tenure in the Governor’s Office, Mr. Attie developed, negotiated and implemented civil rights, labor, and financial services reforms with a focus on New York State’s workers’ compensation system.
-Prior to joining the Governor’s Office in 2012, Mr. Attie practiced law at a firm in Manhattan, New York, where he represented clients on a wide variety of matters ranging from defamation to complex commercial disputes.
+Jeremy Attie joined the New York Compensation Insurance Rating Board as President-Elect in February of 2016, and assumed the position of President and CEO on July 1, 2016.
+Prior to joining the Rating Board, Mr. Attie served as an attorney in the public sector with a focus on issues related to workers’ compensation, financial services, labor, and civil rights.
+Before entering the public sector, Mr. Attie practiced law at a firm in Manhattan, New York, where he represented clients on a wide variety of matters ranging from defamation to complex commercial disputes.
 Mr. Attie is a graduate of Cornell University (Class of 2002) and Brooklyn Law School (Class of 2005).

-The New York Compensation Insurance Rating Board (NYCIRB) is a non-profit, unincorporated association of insurance carriers, including the State Insurance Fund.
+The New York Compensation Insurance Rating Board (“NYCIRB”) is a non-profit, unincorporated association of insurance carriers.